 Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.
 And whenever you stand praying, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses.
 Mark 11:22-25

-In these verses, Jesus starts with encouraging us in our faith and prayer life and then puts us in our place with…”But when you are praying, first forgive anyone you are holding a grudge against, so that your Father in heaven will forgive you.”
+In these verses, Jesus starts by encouraging your faith and prayer life and then puts you in your place with…”But when you are praying, first forgive anyone you are holding a grudge against, so that your Father in heaven will forgive you.”

-Sadly, much too often we expect God to bless our lives without going through any challenges or difficulties in our lives.
-We want God to move on our behalf while at the same time we are refusing to forgive the ones who have wronged us.
+Sadly, much too often you expect God to bless your life without going through any challenges or difficulties in your life.
+You want God to move on your behalf while at the same time you are refusing to forgive the ones who have wronged you.

-First and foremost we must be honest with God and with ourselves with our feelings.
-To begin with, God already knows what’s in our hearts anyway but having a one on one conversation in your prayer closet with God will definitely declutter your mind and work through the process.
+Having a one-on-one conversation in your prayer closet with God will definitely declutter your mind and work through the process.

-Speak boldly and loud!
-It’s your one on one time with God and it’s Ok if everyone else in your home may think your all sorts of crazy.
+Speak boldly and loudly!
+It’s your one-on-one time with God and it’s Ok if everyone else in your home may think your all sorts of crazy.

-2. How We Can Forgive: Pray for Courage and Strength to Forgive
+2. Pray for Courage and Strength to Forgive

 To begin with, I want to point out that I tried for years to find a way to forgive in my own strength and that did not go well for me at all.

-3. How We Can Forgive: Let Go and Let God do the Mending
+3. Let Go and Let God do the Mending

 It’s important to remember that when you reach the point of forgiveness within YOUR heart YOU must let it go and let God do the mending.